message/iata/IN.md

 Published 28.10.2021
-1. Until 31 October 2021, flights to India are suspended.
+1. Flights to India are suspended.
 - This does not apply to relief, repatriation and humanitarian flights.
 2. Passengers are not allowed to enter.
 This does not apply to: